Discover how you can save money when moving to Belgium, including tips on cutting your shopping bill and getting the best deal on savings accounts.

 Taking some time to assess the local property market in the area you’re moving to can help you save money.

-If you’re going to be in Belgium for a while, you might be tempted to buy a property straight away.
+If you’re going to be in the country for a while, you might be tempted to buy a property in Belgium straight away.
 A bit of patience can help you really get a handle on the market before rushing in.

 As with buying a property, the rental market in Belgium can be very up and down, making it difficult to save money.

 In some places, eager renters scramble for the best properties.
 In other areas, you may be able to haggle for a better deal.

 Dave says: “Rents in Belgium aren’t especially expensive compared to some other countries.
 In Brussels, rents and lease terms can be negotiable, so be prepared to haggle to get a good price.”

 To save money on everyday household items in Belgium, use online price comparison websites and apps.

 Websites such as MyShopi allow you to compare the price of products in well-known chains.
 It’s also worth keeping an eye out for flash sales and promotions that might only last 24 hours.
 Dagpromo keeps track of the best offers appearing online on a day-to-day basis.